percy/cli/packages/core/README.md

 ## Advanced

-### Puppeteer Executable Path
+### Chromium Executable Path

-To avoid downloading the browser used for asset discovery, the local browser executable can be defined with an `executablePath` option provided within `discovery.launchOptions`.
-This options falls back to the `PUPPETEER_EXECUTABLE_PATH` environment variable if defined.
+**Use with caution as asset discovery may not work with some versions of Chromium.** To avoid downloading the browser used for asset discovery, the local browser executable can be defined with an `executable` option provided within `discovery.launchOptions`.
+This option should be a path to Chromium's binary executable and falls back to downloading a compatible browser when not found.